 - If you don’t have lamb, use ground beef (though it will technically be a cottage pie, as mentioned above).

 - Don’t want to use beer?
 No worries!
-Substitute with broth.
+Substitute with chicken broth.

-- Want another type of veg?
+- Want another type of vegetable?
 Try adding celery along with the carrot.

 - Want to thicken this classic shepherd’s pie without flour?
 Thicken with a cornstarch slurry instead.
 Simply mix about 1 tablespoon of cornstarch with equal parts cold water and stir into lamb mixture instead of flour.